gitlabhq/gitlabhq/doc/development/documentation/improvement-workflow.md

 actions.
 There is no reason to withhold 'risky' steps and store them in another location; simply include them along with the rest of the docs, with all necessary detail including specific warnings and caveats.

+Any content that is relevant to users or admins may be included.
+You can freely include presentations, videos, etc.; no matter who it was originally written for, if it is helpful to any of our audiences, we can include it.

 A `Troubleshooting` section in doc pages is part of the default [template](structure.md) for a new page, and can freely be added to any page.